Yphion/gt_simulation/README.md

 ## Disclaimer

 This simulation is **NOT user friendly** but may help as a framework for somebody who would like to play around with this model.
+Furthermore, the code was not intended to be published and hence may not be easily readable and may contain many commented-out lines.

 ## Configurations